 When you are creating an awesome app, you might want to offer in-app purchases.
 The Payment Service lets you do just that.
-When you include the paymentservice.h header into your app, you can offer subscriptions, charge for additional features, or sell any digital goods (virtual items) that you register in the vendor portal of the BlackBerry World storefront.
+When you include the Payment Service classes in your app, you can sell any digital goods that you register in the vendor portal for the BlackBerry World storefront.

-You can use your imagination to create opportunities for in-app purchases of digital goods in your app:
+You can create purchase opportunities in your app:

-- Sell guides to help users learn about levels, back doors, and bonus points.
+- Sell guides that help users learn about levels, back doors, and bonus points.

 - Offer additional levels or new characters in your game.